Hendy/umbraco-look/README.md

 }
 ```

-The static method definitions on the LookService where custom indexing functions can be set:
+The static method definitions on the LookService where the custom indexing functions can be set:

 ```csharp
 void LookService.SetNameIndexer(Func<IndexingContext, string> nameIndexer)